Manage workflows

 Admin settings for workflows

 All admins can see all workflows that exist in Workspace settings.
-In addition to managing access to workflows, admins can also pause, archive, duplicate, and set quotas for workflows.
+In addition to managing access to workflows, admins can also pause, archive and duplicate workflows.

 There are a few places admins can access workflow settings:

-• From the Automations page, click the icon to the right of any workflow and select Workflow settings.
+From the Workflows page, click the ⋮ icon to the right of any workflow and select Workflow settings.

 On the Permissions tab you can manage access to the workflow for your workspace and for individual members.

-Admins can navigate to the Billing page of Workspace settings to view workflows credit usage.
-See our Workflows billing guide for more information about how billing works for workflows, and how to manage your credits effectively.
+Admins can navigate to the Billing page of Workspace settings to view workspace credit usage.
+See our Manage workspace and seat credits guide for more information about how billing works for workflows, and how to manage your credits effectively.